The planar Cayley graphs are effectively enumerable I: consistently planar graphs: Introduction

 \subsection{\Plpr s}

-The formal definition of a \gplpr\ is given in \Sr{secpltygen}.
-Here, we are going to sketch the most interesting special case of this concept, called a \splpr.
+We now sketch the fundamental concept of this paper, called a \splpr\ (\gplpr s are introduced in \cite{planarPresII}).
 Such presentations always exist for a 3-connected planar \Cg, or more generally, for a \Cg\ that can be embedded in the plane in such a way that its label-preserving automorphisms carry facial paths to facial paths.

 We say that $\PF=\left< \SF \mid \mathcal \RF \right>$ is a \emph{\splpr}, if it can be endowed with a cyclic ordering $\sig$ ---from now on called a \emph{spin}--- of the symmetrization $\SF'=\{s,s^{-1} \mid s \in \SF\}$ of its generating set, with the following property.
 Suppose $W_1=sUt$ and $W_2=s'Ut'$, where $s,s',t,t'\in \SF'$, are two words, each contained in some rotation of a relator in $\RF$ (possibly the same relator), where $U$ is any (possibly trivial) word with letters in $\SF'$.
 Then $\sig$ allows us to say whether paths induced by these words $W_1,W_2$ would \emph{cross} each other or not if we could embed the \Cg\ of $\PF$ in the plane in such a way that for every vertex the cyclic ordering of the labels of its incident edges we observe coincides with $\sig$.
 To make this more precise, we embed a tree consisting of a `middle' path $P$ with edges labelled by the letters in $U$, and two leaves attached at each endvertex of~$P$ labelled with $s,s',t,t'$ as in \fig{stu}, where the spin we use at each endvertex of~$P$ is the one induced by $\sig$ on the corresponding 3-element subset of $\SF'$.
 There are essentially two situations that can arise, both shown in that figure.
 Naturally, we say that $W_1,W_2$ \emph{cross} each other in the right-hand situation, and they do not in the left-hand one.